William C. Webb

+His brothers, James H. Webb, Henry G. Webb, and Charles M. Webb, were also prominent lawyers and politicians.
+Their father, John Leland Webb, was a politician in Pennsylvania.

 Biography

-Webb was born in Ridgebury Township, Bradford County, Pennsylvania, on April 21, 1824, son of John L. and Annis (Hammond) Webb.
+Webb was born in Ridgebury Township, Pennsylvania, on April 21, 1824, son of John L. and Annis (Hammond) Webb.
 Later, he was a resident of Wautoma, Wisconsin.
 He died on April 24, 1898, in Topeka, Kansas.

 Political career

 Webb was Chief Clerk of the Wisconsin Assembly for the 1857 session, when his brother, Henry, was a member.
 In the fall general election that year, he was elected to succeed his brother as a member of the Assembly for the 1858 session.
 He was elected again to serve in the 1862, 1863 and 1864 sessions.
 He served a term as Speaker.
 Previously, he had been Chief Clerk of the Assembly in 1857.
 Webb was also District Attorney and Judge of Waushara County, Wisconsin.

 In 1870, Webb was a Kansas District Court judge.
-From 1871 to 1873, he was the first Kansas State Superintendents of Insurance.
+From 1871 to 1873, he was the first Kansas State Superintendent of Insurance.
 Webb was a member of the House of Representatives from 1870 to 1871 before being re-elected in 1891.
 Additionally, he was Attorney and Superior Court Judge of Shawnee County, Kansas.

 Webb's affiliation by the time he held office was with the Republican Party.